lpsinger/userguide/glossary.rst

         models of gravitational wave emissions from stellar collapse as the average luminosity distance at which a monochromatic burst at 150 Hz with a fluence of :math:`E_\mathrm{GW} = 10^{-2} M_\odot c^2` would be detectable with a signal to noise ratio of 8.
-Seel also :term:`BNS range`.
+See also :term:`BNS range`.

     CBC